utdata/icj-class/static-apps/static-03.md

 ## Review the detail layout and pages

 - Open up the `src/njk/_layouts/detail.njk` file and look at it.
-These are the entire contents:
+This is the content:

 ```html
 {% extends '_layouts/base.njk' %}